-The Public Workshop will be an Open House style workshop; there will be no formal presentation.
-There will be boards describing the NEPA process, alternatives considered, the Proposed Project, and an overview of the analyses and results of the Draft EA environmental analysis.
-The Study Team will be available to answer questions.
+The Public Workshop was an Open House style workshop; there was no formal presentation.
+There were boards describing the NEPA process, alternatives considered, the Proposed Project, and an overview of the analyses and results of the Draft EA environmental analysis.
+The Study Team was available to answer questions.

-5.5 Draft EA Comment Period
+5.4 Draft EA Comment Period

-The 30-day comment period begins April 11, 2024 and ends on May 21, 2024 at 5:00 p.m.
+The 30-day comment period began April 11, 2024 and ended on May 21, 2024 at 5:00 p.m.
 Pacific Time.
-Anyone wishing to submit comments may do so at any time during the comment period.
-Comments on the Draft EA should be mailed to: Inyo County Airports Division, ATTN: Ashley Helms, 703 Airport Rd., Bishop, CA 93514.
-Comments may also be submitted electronically by emailing them to ahelms@inyocounty.us.
+Anyone wishing to submit comments was able to do so at any time during the comment period.
+Comments on the Draft EA should have been mailed to: Inyo County Airports Division, ATTN: Ashley Helms, 703 Airport Rd., Bishop, CA 93514.
+Comments could also have been submitted electronically by emailing them to ahelms@inyocounty.us.

-Comments should be as specific as possible and address the adequacy of the information presented and the analysis of potential environmental impacts.
-All comments received during the comment period will be addressed in the Final EA and considered equally.
+Comments should have been as specific as possible and have addressed the adequacy of the information presented and the analysis of potential environmental impacts.
+All comments received during the comment period would have been addressed in the Final EA and considered equally.